 - Test your smoke detectors monthly and change the batteries at least once a year.

 It is critical for businesses to be prepared for a disaster.
-History tells us that many small businesses will not survive in the event of an emergency or disaster because most small businesses can't afford to be closed down for more than three days.
+History tells us that many small businesses will not survive in the event of an emergency or disaster, most small businesses can't afford to be closed down for more than three days.
 To protect your business, you need to be prepared.
-The FEMA Ready.Gov website has lots of important information to help you and your business plan for a disaster.
+The Department of Homeland Security Ready.gov has lots of important information to help you and your business plan for a disaster.

 Get involved through Pierce County Neighborhood Emergency Teams